 Christmas at Longleat

 The Festival of Light annual winter lantern spectacular takes place at Longleat Safari Park near Frome.
-Their theme for 2025 is Wallace and Gromit and friends.
-Hundreds of lanterns decorate the grounds, taking visitors on a journey to visit some of the UK’s most famous landmarks.
+Their theme for 2026 is Legendary Worlds, with epic lands of giants, dragons and magical creatures.
+Hundreds of lanterns decorate the grounds, taking visitors on a journey from the lost city of Atlantis to the Knights of the Round Table and through the signs of the Zodiac.

 Malvern Winter Glow